 All you need to know is follow the right steps, and you will surely have a good experience.
 In this detailed guide, you will learn how to buy a used car and avoid any regrets.

 Where to find used cars

 Buying a used car starts from knowing where to find a good one.
-There are lots of places where you can see used vehicles, from online websites, dealerships, CarMax, auctions, and even private party.
-However, you should know that each of these options comes with their pros and cons.
-If you are looking to get reasonably used cars in their brand new state, then the certified pre-owned sales are the best bet for you.
+There are lots of places where you can see used vehicles, from online websites, dealerships, CarMax, auctions, and even private parties.
+However, you should know that each of these options comes with its pros and cons.
+If you are looking to get reasonably used cars in their brand new state, then certified pre-owned sales are the best bet for you.
 Make sure you carry out detailed research on each of the options you choose before you set out to use them.

 How to buy used cars

 Test drive and inspect the used car

 Do not buy used cars without test driving and thorough inspection.
 Most people buy used cars from different parts of the world by just seeing the pictures of the car.
 Although this may work out sometimes, most times, people get burnt from this procedure.
 Test driving and inspection is a must; you cannot rule out this factor when buying a car.
 You can only determine the real state of a vehicle by checking the car first hand.
 You get to drive the car and check out its performance on different roads.
 This is how you will find out if there is any potential problem with the car and know if it is a good purchase.

 You can do this by fixing an appointment with the seller after you must have received all the necessary information about the car.

 Also, do not fail to carry along a mechanic or professional car tester to help you figure out the actual state of the car.
 The mechanic will give you an unbiased expert opinion on the vehicle.

 Test the car only when the engine is cold, this will help you figure out the right state of the engine, and you can quickly detect if there is any serious issue with the engine.
 Buy from a reputable dealer.